 At its simplest, mobile banking occurs when a person makes a financial transaction through the use of a mobile device, such as a cell phone or tablet.

-Transactions range from pretty simple ones, like signing up to have your bank send you informational text messages, to bill paying, sending money to other people in the United States or internationally, receiving funds, and so forth.
+Transactions range from simple ones, like signing up to have your bank send you informational text messages, to the more complex, such as bill paying, sending money to other people, receiving funds and others.

-Traditional, brick-and-mortar financial institutions are increasingly offering internet-based services, and there are now mobile lenders that don’t even have an actual building for customers to use.
+Traditional brick-and-mortar financial institutions are increasingly offering internet-based services, and there are now mobile financial institutions that don’t even have an actual building for customers to use.
 Their mobile devices and apps are their branches.

-• create a strong password for your accounts
+• Creating a strong password for your account.

-• keep your phone updated to take advantage of the latest security measures available
+• Keeping your phone updated to take advantage of the latest security measures available.

-The good news is that technology continues to improve in ways that boost security.
-A security measure being used by many financial institutions today is two-factor authentication, also called 2FA, or two-step verification.
+Technology continues to improve in ways that boost security.
+One security measure being used by many financial institutions today is two-factor authentication.
 In authentication processes, there are typically three factors:

-In two-factor authentication, users must provide at least two forms of ID, such as the password and a fingerprint.
+In two-factor authentication, users must provide at least two forms of identification, such as their password and a fingerprint.

 Or, the secondary authentication could be a numeric code that the user requests and receives via text.
 This code can only be used one time, preventing it from having value to hackers in the future.

 Activity monitoring or user activity tracking can also boost security.
-In general, this involves software that monitors user behavior on devices to identify suspicious behavior.
+In general, this involves software that monitors a user’s typical behavior on devices to identify suspicious behavior.

 If you’re unsure about what measures your bank takes to protect your data, it’s reasonable to ask the question.
 If you’re not satisfied with the answer, it can help to explore other options.